felipenmoura/bin-app-js/README.md

 ## How it works(and why to use it)?

 Clone it, go to the directory and rename the `your-app` file to some better name than that.
 Let's call it `bin-demo` for our example.
+Also, change the information in the `package.json` file.
 Then

 ```npm install```